hideaki-j/hideaki-j.github.io/_pages/about.md

 # 💼 Work Experience
 **🇨🇦 University of Waterloo, Canada** - Visiting Scholar\
 May 2025 - PRESENT (Hybrid)
-- Visiting scholar at the Cheriton School of Computer Science, working with Charles Clarke on the evaluation of large language models (LLMs) in real-world conversational scenarios.
+- Visiting scholar at the Cheriton School of Computer Science, working with Charles Clarke on the evaluation of large language models (LLMs).

 **🇳🇱 Radboud University, Nijmegen, Netherlands** - Doctoral Researcher\
 September 2020 - PRESENT